pixelnest/pixelnest.github.io/tutorials/2d-game-unity/parallax-scrolling/index.md

 [![Infinite scrolling theory][infinite_scrolling_definition]][infinite_scrolling_definition]

 For a filled background, notice that you need a minimum size to cover all the camera so we never the what is behind.
-Here it's 3 parts for the sky.
+Here it's 3 parts for the sky, but it's completely arbitrary.

 So the idea is we will get every children on the layer and check its renderer.
 So it won't work for invisible objects (as the one handling scripts) but I am not sure there is a use case where you need them to repeat too.

-We will a nice method to check whether an object's renderer is visible or not.
+We will a nice method to check whether an object's renderer is visible by a camera or not.
 I found it on [the community wiki](http://wiki.unity3d.com/index.php?title=IsVisibleFrom).
 It is not a class or a script, it's a C# class extension.

 Create a new C# file named "RendererExtensions.cs" and fill it with:

 `````csharp
 using UnityEngine;